Andrew K. Peterson

 punctuated with her buzzy chatter, as if to say to the other female I’m here, too; this

-; and as if to remind her mate that I’m here, a female, your mate,
+is my territory, keep out; and as if to remind her mate that I’m here, a female, your mate,

-don’t take your aggression out on me
+don’t take your aggression out on me.

 J: I have gotten a number of responses from nutless posers.
 I'm a little hazy on how the salsa